Showing posts with label 54 Year Cycle. Show all posts

 Monday, May 23, 2016

 The Elliott Wave structure is also quite interesting.
-What stands out on the chart is the fact that we had a fifth-wave extension in the entire advance since 1784.
-Even more intriguing is that the move from 1932 also featured a fifth-wave extension.
-According to the wave principle, fifth-wave extensions are typically followed by crashes.
-Commodities offer excellent examples of this phenomenon, as their dramatic crashes are often the result of a fifth-wave extension.
+What stands out on the chart is the fact that the entire advance since 1784 featured a fifth-wave extension.
+Even more intriguing is that the move from 1932 also included a fifth-wave extension.
+According to wave theory, fifth-wave extensions are typically followed by crashes.
+Commodities offer excellent examples of this phenomenon, as their dramatic declines often result from a fifth-wave extension.

 Saturday, June 6, 2015